labgem/microscope-user-doc/docs/content/mage/info.rst

 AMRFinderPlus is ran with the protein sequences as input using the *'plus'* option and the *'organism'* option.

 1. the *'plus'* option provides results from "Plus" genes such as virulence factors, stress-response genes, etc.
 2. the *'organism'* option delivers optimized organism-specific results (only for organisms which have been curated).
-It screens known resistance causing point mutations specific typing (Stx Type for _Escherichia) and blacklists common, non-informative genes.
+It screens for point mutations, filter out non-informative genes and indentify specific features such as stx type in *Escherichia* or pbp proteins in *Streptococcus pneumoniae* or *Neisseria gonorrhoeae*.

 All result fields are described in detail in the official AMRFinderPlus `documentation <https://github.com/ncbi/amr/wiki/Running-AMRFinderPlus#output-format>`_.
 We recommand checking this page for more details.

-* **Method:** Type of hit found by AMRFinderPlus among 'ALLELEP','EXACTP','PARTIALP','PARTIAL_CONTIG_ENDP','BLASTP','HMM','POINTP'.
-The suffix of 'P' refers to the fact that the method was employed using protein sequences.
+* **Method:** Type of hit detected by AMRFinderPlus (ALLELEP, EXACTP, PARTIALP, PARTIAL_CONTIG_ENDP, BLASTP, HMM, POINTP).
+The “P” suffix denotes that the analysis was performed using protein sequences.
 * **AMRFinderPlus Element Symbol**: Gene or gene-family symbol for protein or nucleotide hit, with a link to its entry in the `Reference Gene Catalog <https://www.ncbi.nlm.nih.gov/pathogens/refgene/>`_.
 * **AMRFinderPlus Element Name**:  Full-text name for the protein, RNA, or point mutation.
 * **Scope**:  The AMRFinderPlus database is split into *'core'* AMR proteins that are expected to have an effect on resistance and *'plus'* proteins of interest added with less stringent inclusion criteria.
 These may or may not be expected to have an effect on phenotype.